Emergencies between 8 AM and 5 PM, call (360) 650-5989.

 4. When do I have to get my professor to approve a chemical request?

 You must obtain a professor's signature or have them call Gary to approve chemicals used in research that are:

 - Controlled substances (such as Undenatured Ethanol, morphine, etc.)

 - Large quantities or items that are very expensive

 5. How do I know what kind of waste container to use?

 Since every waste has its own unique properties, there is no general rule.
 Your best bet is to contact Gary Carlton 650-3149 to determine and obtain the appropriate waste containers.

 6. What types of personal protective equipment (PPE) are available?

 During the academic laboratory, nitrile gloves are provided.
 If needed for some chemicals, additional protective gloves will be provided.
 Goggles are required in all academic laboratories.
 They can be purchased at the University Bookstore at a reasonable price.
 Additionally, more expensive goggles can be purchased in the Chemistry Office.

 Research students are provided with nitrile gloves.
-Lab coats can be checked out from Lorraine Wilde in the Chemistry Stockroom at no charge but must be returned upon graduation.
-For chemicals that require gloves other than nitrile, please contact Lorraine.
+Lab coats can be checked out from Gary Carlton in the Chemistry Stockroom at no charge but must be returned upon graduation.
+For chemicals that require gloves other than nitrile, please contact Gary.
 Students must provide and wear their own safety glasses or goggles appropriate to the task they are conducting.
 See Department Policies for further details.
-Click here to go there.